Tuckasegee, West Fork, North Carolina, US

 A medium ledge and a few small slides follow Kornegay's Cascade leading to Cullowhee Forest Bridge.
 The largest series of rapids on the river occur 1/4 mile downstream of the bridge in a small canyon (the Mini Gorge).
 After going under the bridge, head river-right over wet bedrock and then boof a 5ft foot ledge.
 A couple hundred feet down, there's a river-wide slide that's 10ish feet high with a left-to-right shallow crease in the bedrock.
 The feature is exciting and fun.
 It is followed 50 to 100 feet downstream by a low-angle, moderately long, river-wide slide.The bridge, Cullowhee Forest Road, and the land bordering the road are private property and posted.

 After a medium-size, low-angle slide, the river bends left.
 This bend marks the lead-in to the mini gorge.
 The first major rapid, The Crux, soon follows.
 It features three back-to-back sloping ledges that can be scouted river-right.
-Stay below the high-water line if scouting because it's private property.
+Stay below the high-water line if scouting to respect the wishes of property owners.

 The photo shows a paddler dropping over the second sloping ledge of The Crux at a level lower than the normal release.

 The Crux empties into a pool.
 The river splits 50 feet downstream of the pool.
 The left channel is clogged with wood (as of July 2013), so we now have to go through the right channel.
-Get to the center as you round the island (clambering between small rocks) because you want to hit the center launch pad of the ledge that follows (at 2.8 and lower)...and you don't want your boat to pin in the crap on the right side of the lanch pad.
+Get to the center as you round the island (clambering between rocks the size of buckets and suitcases) because you want to hit the center launch pad of the ledge that follows (at 2.8 and lower)...and you don't want your boat to pin in the crap on the right side of the lanch pad.
+There is serious potential for a vertical pin in the right corner of this ledge.

 The photo was taken when flow was WAY LOWER than the normal release level.